 In the morning I felt more comfortable in the kimono and knew what to expect at the onsen.
 It helped that we visited the most beautiful onsen in town and it wasn’t too busy.
 I let go of my worries, relaxed, enjoyed the steaming baths and went on to explore more of the town’s onsens.
 By the end of the stay I felt much more at ease and was onsening like a pro.

-Even if it scares you, visiting an onsen is well worth doing.
+Even if it scares you, visiting an onsen is well worth doing (it’s one of our top things to do in Japan).
 It’s a uniquely Japanese activity, and it’s good for all of us to get over our body issues and realise that people come in all shapes and sizes.
 Just make sure you follow the etiquette below and you’ll be fine!

 How to Visit an Onsen in Japan